 Her reporting has earned Moriarty virtually every major journalism award available.
 In 2019, she was honored with a.
 She's won nine Emmy Awards; three Gracie Awards; she was part of the team coverage of the Newtown, Connecticut, elementary school shooting which earned CBS News a 2014 duPont-Columbia award; and her work was part of "CBS Sunday Morning"'s 2015 Daytime Emmy Award.
 In 2000 and 2003, she was honored with the Top 100 Award from Irish America magazine.
 And in 1988, Moriarty received the Outstanding Consumer Media Service Award presented by the Consumer Federation of America.

 Moriarty began her career at CBS News in 1986, first as a consumer correspondent for "CBS This Morning" and then the "CBS Evening News with Dan Rather.

-Drawing on her training as an attorney, Moriarty has examined some of the most important social and legal issues of the day, including DNA testing of evidence in death-row cases, the abortion controversy and battered women's syndrome.
-She covered the Oklahoma City bombing, the Columbine High School shootings and the 9/11 investigation, overseas.
-Her exclusive behind-the-scenes report on the defense of convicted Oklahoma City bomber Timothy McVeigh was broadcast on "60 Minutes" in 1997.
+Drawing on her training as an attorney, Moriarty has examined some of the most important social and legal issues of the day, including wrongful convictions, cold cases, DNA testing of evidence in death-row cases and spousal abuse.

 Moriarty was born in Cincinnati, Ohio and raised in Columbus, Ohio.
 She was graduated from Ohio State University, Phi Beta Kappa, with a degree in behavioral sciences and received a law degree from the university in 1977.
 Moriarty is licensed to practice law in Ohio and Maryland.